HomeSite Map

 American Releases

-There were actually three other releases of the song in the early months of 1964, although these releases are quite the collector's items today.
-The first was released in January of 1964 as part of a Compact 33 EP Disc (#SXA 2047) intended for jukebox play.
+There were actually three other releases of this song in the early months of 1964, all of these being quite the collector's items today.
+The first one came out in January of 1964, this being a Compact 33 EP Disc (#SXA 2047) as intended for jukebox play.
 This EP, entitled “Meet The Beatles,” came with the standard album cover but in the size of a 7” record.
-This cover was intended to be displayed in the jukebox window.
-The disc contained non-single tracks since the jukebox already contained the latest Beatles singles anyway.
+The cover was intended for display in the jukebox window.
+The EP contained non-single tracks from the LP because the jukebox undoubtedly contained the latest Beatles singles anyway.
 “It Won’t Be Long” was put in the flattering position of first song on side one.

-Then, in February of 1964, Capitol issued and sent out to American disc jockeys the first of two interview discs as part of their Beatles promotional campaign.
-Side one of this disc, which was entitled “The Beatles Open-End Interview” (#PRO 2549), contained recorded statements by The Beatles with gaps of silence in which the disc jockey could read the questions that were printed on the back of the record sleeve.
-When done correctly, the illusion of a personal interview with the group was created.
-After the ‘interview’ was completed, the disc would go into their latest single “I Want To Hold Your Hand.”
-In order to promote more tracks from the album, side two contained two songs Capitol felt would work well on the radio.
+Then, in February of 1964, Capitol issued and sent out to American disc jockeys the first of two interview discs as part of their promotional campaign for the group.
+Side one of this disc, which they entitled “The Beatles Open-End Interview” (#PRO 2549), contained recorded statements by the band with gaps of silence in which the disc jockey could read the questions that were printed on the back of the record sleeve.
+When done correctly, the illusion of a personal interview with The Beatles was created.
+After the "interview" was completed, the disc would next play their latest single “I Want To Hold Your Hand.”
+In order to promote more tracks from their album, side two contained two songs Capitol felt would work well on the radio.
 The second of these was “It Won’t Be Long.”

 Also, in February of 1964, Capitol released a promotional album entitled “Great New Releases From The Sound Capitol Of The World.”
-This disc, which comprised assorted Capitol artists, was sent to radio stations in an effort to get them to play a complete side of the album on the air.
-“It Won’t Be Long” was included on side two of the album, which also featured Wayne Newton, country artist Wanda Jackson and comedians Len Weinrib and Joyce Jameson.
+This disc, which was made up of assorted Capitol artists, was also sent out to radio stations in an effort to have them play a complete side of the LP on the radio.
+“It Won’t Be Long” was featured on side two of the album, which also featured pop singer Wayne Newton, Wanda Jackson and comedians Len Weinrib and Joyce Jameson.
 Although it is quite unlikely that radio stations would have programmed this entire side on the air at one time, this album nonetheless constitutes a release of the song on disc.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
-These tape cartidges did not have the capability to include entire albums, so two truncated four-song versions of "Meet The Beatles" were released in this portable format, "It Won't Be Long" being on one of these releases.
-These "Playtapes" are highly collectable today.
+The cartridges didn't have the capacity to include entire albums, so two four-song "Playtapes" of "Meet The Beatles" were released to the public, the song "It Won't Be Long" being featured on one of these.
+These "Playtapes" are quite hard to find these days and are highly collectable.

-The first time the original British "With The Beatles" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included "It Won't Be Long" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
-This title had a limited production, reportedly because of a damaged metal part that was needed for pressing the vinyl.
-Therefore, this album is said to be the rarest and most valuable Beatles album in the “Original Master Recording” series.
+The first time the original "With The Beatles" album was released in America was the "Original Master Recording" vinyl edition which was made available from Mobile Fidelity Sound Lab in January of 1987.
+This album, which included "It Won't Be Long," was made utilizing half-speed mastering technology from the original master tape on loan from EMI.
+This title had a very limited production, reportedly because of a damaged metal part that was required for pressing the vinyl.
+Therefore, this LP is said to be the rarest and most valuable Beatles' album in the “Original Master Recording” series.

-On February 26th, 1987, the first four British Beatles albums, including "With The Beatles" featuring "It Won't Be Long," were first released in the US in the compact disc format, a vinyl edition being released on July 21st, 1987.
-The album was available only in mono until September 9th, 2009 when the remastered stereo CD version was released, the stereo vinyl edition coming out on November 13th, 2012.
+On February 26th, 1987, the first four UK Beatles albums, including "With The Beatles" that opened with the song "It Won't Be Long," were first released in America on CD, a vinyl edition being released on July 21st, 1987.
+The album was only made available in mono up until September 9th, 2009 when the remastered stereo CD version was released, their stereo vinyl edition being released on November 13th, 2012.

-The CD box set “The Capitol Albums, Vol. 1,” which features the original "Meet The Beatles!" album in stereo and "Type B" foldover mono as originally featured, was released on November 26th, 2004.
+The CD box set called “The Capitol Albums, Vol. 1,” this featuring the original "Meet The Beatles!"
+LP in stereo and "Type B" foldover mono as this originally did, came out on November 26th, 2004.

-September 9th, 2009 was the release date for the box set “The Beatles In Mono,” which featured a remastered mono mix of “It Won’t Be Long” on its “With The Beatles” CD.
+September 9th, 2009 was the release date for their CD box set “The Beatles In Mono” that featured a remastered mono mix of “It Won’t Be Long” on its “With The Beatles” disc.
+The vinyl edition of this box set first came out on September 9th, 2014.

 Live Performances

-Since the song did not get a single release, The Beatles apparently viewed it as somewhat of a failure at the time and focused on their recent hits and favorite album tracks for their live performances.
-Therefore, “It Won’t Be Long” was never in their live set list.
+Since the song did not get a single release in Britain or the US, The Beatles apparently viewed this as somewhat of a failure at the time and gave focus to their recent hits and favorite album tracks for their live concerts.
+Therefore, “It Won’t Be Long” wasn't ever in their live set lists.
 Nor was it ever performed for any BBC radio performances.

-The intricate arrangement used on the song may have been a deterrent to them performing the song live, as can be seen by their lip-synced performance of the song on the March 20th, 1964 episode of the British TV show “Ready Steady Go.”
-The group flubs their way through the song as if they hadn’t rehearsed it since they recorded it back in July of the previous year.
-Especially embarrassing (and entertaining) is Lennon’s inability to remember the lyrics, as well as his not being able to get the 'call and response' vocals right at the beginning of the song.
+The intricate arrangement used on the song may have been a deterrent to them playing this song live, as can be witnessed during their lip-synced performance of this song on the popular British TV show "Ready Steady Go" on the episode of March 20th, 1964.
+They flub their way through the song as if they hadn't rehearsed it since they had recorded it eight months earlier in July of the previous year.
+Especially embarrassing (and entertaining) is John’s inability to remember the lyrics, as well as his not being able to get the 'call and response' vocals right at the beginning of the song.
 With all this and his goofy dance steps at the end of the song, it leaves the cameramen scrambling to focus on the other Beatles as well as the dancers surrounding the stage.

 Conclusion

-“It Won’t Be Long” was one of many evidences of this fact, being that Lennon was the predominant writer and singer of the majority of the songs on the “Meet The Beatles!” album.
-McCartney’s secondary role appeared to continue until the latter half of 1965 when the confidence builder “Yesterday” became an entry on his resume.
-Lennon would thereafter gradually lose interest in the ego-driven dominance he once sought, handing over the reins to Paul as the chief songwriter and even as the unstated ‘leader’ of the group.
+“It Won’t Be Long” was one of many evidences of this fact, being that Lennon was the predominant writer and singer of most songs on Capitol's “Meet The Beatles!” album.
+Paul’s secondary role within the group appeared to continue until late 1965 when the confidence builder “Yesterday” became an entry on his resume.
+It appeared that Lennon then gradually lost interest in persuing the ego-driven dominance he once sought, handing over the reins to McCartney as the chief songwriter and, one can argue, even as the unstated "leader" of the group.

-Both John and Paul have been known to refer to their early songs with negative phrases such as a “knock off” or a “work job” in comparison to their later efforts.
-And as Lennon lost a degree of interest in asserting himself as a songwriter in certain later periods of The Beatles' career, one can conclude that his most prolific years were with the “work job” songs of the 1963-65 period.
+Both John and Paul have referred to their earlier compositions with such negative phrases such as “knock off” or “work job” in comparison to their later efforts.
+And as Lennon lost a degree of interest in asserting himself as songwriter in later periods of the group's career (in quantity but not in quality), a clear conclusion can be drawn that his most prolific years were with those “work job” songs of the 1963-65 period.

-That being said, time has told us that The Beatles music of those early years have been the most enduring and heart-warming memories of The Beatles generation.
-“It Won’t Be Long,” for example, never fails to light up the faces of audiences at Beatles tribute band performances.
-All of these "work job" songs were written with audiences in mind, which became less and less of a priority as their career progressed.
+That being said, time has told us that Beatles' music of those early years have indeed become the most enduring and heart-warming memories of their career.
+“It Won’t Be Long,” for example, never fails to light up the faces in the audience at Beatles tribute band shows.
+All of these "work job" songs were written with audiences in mind, which became less and less of a priority as their career progressed, due to their discontinuing their touring days.

-In conclusion, it can be stated as fact that the Lennon / McCartney team, predominantly Lennon, made the Beatlemania of 1964 what it is today.
-Lennon’s assertiveness set the benchmark and then he passed it on to McCartney in later years to solidify their genius.
+In conclusion, it can be stated as fact that the Lennon dominated output of the Lennon / McCartney partnership made the Beatlemania of 1964 what it became.
+John’s assertiveness laid the benchmark and then he passed it on to Paul McCartney in later years, which solidified their genius.
 The overwhelming charm found in “It Won’t Be Long” is but a small piece of the big picture that began the chain of events that moved the world to fall in love with the music of The Beatles.

 Song Summary